jewbmx/ScraperWork/README.md

 # Forks and/or Issues can be used to help out.
+(Tossed in a basic scraper_template.py to show a example of commenting any info into a scraper you might edit lol.)

 ## This repo is where i will be tossing all the duds.